alexchukanov/AzureCosmosDbApp/README.md

 # AzureCosmosDbApp
-This isa a PoC research for DIERS International GmbH which shows how to use AzureCosmos NoSQL DB cloud storage to keep images.
+This is a PoC research for DIERS International GmbH which shows how to use AzureCosmos NoSQL DB cloud storage to keep images.